privacysandbox/aggregation-service/README.md

 #### Privacy Budget Enforcement

-The [`no-duplicate`](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATION_SERVICE_TEE.md#no-duplicates-rule) rule for privacy budget is not enforced in the current test version but will be enforced in the future.
-We recommend you design your systems with the `no-duplicate` rule in consideration.
+The privacy budget is not enforced in the current test version but will be enforced in the release.
+We recommend users design their systems keeping the privacy budget in consideration.

 ### Prerequisites